On this page

 What the research says

 Retatrutide has produced the highest weight loss numbers ever reported for a pharmaceutical agent -- up to 24.2% in Phase 2 and 28.3% at 12 mg in the pivotal Phase 3 TRIUMPH-1 trial (n=2,339), with nearly half of that group losing 30%-plus — comparable to bariatric surgery.
-The data is striking, and the first peer-reviewed Phase 3 RCT is now published in The Lancet, but the evidence base is still maturing: most Phase 3 publications are still pending and FDA review has not begun.
+Five Phase 3 trials have now read out and they agree with each other.
+But the evidence base is still maturing: four of the five are company press releases rather than published papers, no cardiovascular benefit has been demonstrated, and FDA review has not begun.

 Research timeline